Januvia Approval History

 Januvia (sitagliptin phosphate) is a dipeptidyl peptidase-4 (DPP-4) inhibitor indicated as an adjunct to diet and exercise to improve glycemic control in patients with type 2 diabetes mellitus.

-FDA Approval History for Januvia
+Development History and FDA Approval Process for Januvia

 |Oct 17, 2006||Januvia Merck & Co., Inc. - Treatment for Type 2 Diabetes|

 |Feb 15, 2006||Merck Announces FDA Acceptance of New Drug Application for Januvia, the Company's Investigational Medicine for Type 2 Diabetes|